 It aims to produce graduates who are going to shape the computer animation, visual effects and computer games industries.
 As a graduate from this degree, you’ll have a well-rounded knowledge of the design and aesthetic principles required in computer animation production.

 After five years, a typical BU graduate in this subject had earnings that were ranked first of all universities for this subject (from a total of 123 universities).
-Join us on live chat now to find out more, or register to meet us at an Open Day.

 Find out more by watching a webinar about the course.